-The original company, E. Price’s and Company, was founded by partners William Wilson and Benjamin Lancaster and based at Battersea in the United Kingdom.
-Because the two men did not wish to associate their names with an industry considered vulgar, they named the firm after some distant and presumably less sensitive aunt on Mr. Lancaster’s side.
+The candle making company E. Price and Company was founded by partners William Wilson and Benjamin Lancaster, at Battersea in the United Kingdom.
+Because the two men did not wish to associate their names with an industry they considered vulgar, they named the firm after a distant and presumably less sensitive aunt on Mr. Lancaster’s side.

-It was during this period that they purchased the patent for the separation of solid and liquid constituents that were required as substitutes for tallow (fat) in candle making.
+It was during this period that they purchased the patent for the separation of solid and liquid constituents of coconut oil that produced a substitute for tallow (beef fat) used in candle making.

-The white candle is developed by using equal parts of stearic acid from tallow and the hard fat from coconut oil plus further improved by the use of a French patented plaited wick.
+The company, now called Edward Price and Company had 84 staff, and by 1855, 2,300.
+By 1900 it was the largest manufacturer of candles in the world.
+The white candle is developed by using equal parts of stearic acid from tallow and the hard fat from coconut oil, improved by the use of a French patented plaited wick.

-E Price’s and Company converted into a public company with a capital of £ 500 000
+The company converted into a public company with a capital of £ 500 000.

 Paraffin wax displaced stearine as the most important candle making raw material.
-The former is obtained from distilling oil shale or petroleum to produce a wax distillate and further refined to paraffin wax.
+Paraffin waxwas obtained from distilling oil shale or petroleum to produce a wax distillate, from which wax crystals were separated by dissolving in naphtha.

-Price’s Candles Limited jointly owned by Shell, BP, Burma Oil and Unilever.
+Price’s Candles Limited is jointly owned by Shell, BP, Burmah Oil and Unilever.

-Price’s Candles Ltd bought Burmeister Candle Factory in Cape Town.
-The land and buildings were sold in 1923 and a new factory was built in Observatory.
+Price’s Candles Ltd bought the Burmeister Candle Factory in Cape Town.
+The premises were sold in 1923, and a new factory was opened in Observatory.

-Factory built in Newtown, Johannesburg and later extended in 1923.
+The factory was built in Newtown, Johannesburg, and extended in 1923.

-Sasol started producing medium wax and Price’s Johannesburg installed the first liquid wax tanks in South Africa.
+Sasol started producing synthetic medium wax by the Fischer-Tropsch process.
+Price’s Candles Newtown installed the first liquid wax tanks in South Africa.

 Introduced seven extrusion candle making machines into South Africa.
-The extrusion method of producing candles was developed by Price’s UK for large production of candles.
+The extrusion method of producing candles was developed by Price’s Candles UK.

 Price’s Candles (SA) (Pty) Ltd registered on 1 January as a wholly owned subsidiary of Shell SA, falling within the Business Venture Division.

-Price’s Candles division is sold to Daelite Industries (Pty) Ltd. Price’s Daelite (Pty) Ltd, a new company is registered.
+Price’s Candles division is sold to Daelite Industries (Pty) Ltd. The company now became Price’s Daelite (Pty) Ltd.

-Closed down all operations except Johannesburg.
+Closed down all operations except Newtown.
 Extended and renovated the entire factory and offices.
-Concentrates now on manufacturing and selling of domestic candles only.
+Concentrates now on manufacturing and selling of domestic candles.

-Sasol Wax becomes the owners of Price’s Daelite (Pty) Ltd. In January the company’s name is changed to Price’s Candles (Pty) Ltd.
+Sasol Wax becomes the owners of Price’s Daelite (Pty) Ltd. The company’s name is changed to Price’s Candles (Pty) Ltd.

-Price’s Candles becomes a division of Sasol Chemical Industries in January.
+Price’s Candles becomes a division of Sasol Chemical Industries.

-Obtains BS OHSAS 18001 : 2007 certification from DQS GmbH during December.
+Obtains BS OHSAS 18001 certification from DQS GmbH.